It’s important to get checked for skin cancer and any warning signs. You can do a self-exam or get screened by a dermatologist.

 If this is your first time doing a self-exam, take note of how moles, freckles, and blemishes look and feel.
 Get to know what’s normal so you’ll notice when something’s abnormal.

-You can even take photos if there’s an area you want to watch.
+You can also take photos if there’s an area you want to monitor.
 Repeat the exam once a month.

 Whether you just happen to notice something abnormal or you’re performing a self-exam, here are the warning signs and symptoms of different types of skin cancer.